Frequently Asked Questions

 In most cases renting your timeshare week will be very similar to gifting it to a friend or family member.
 You will need to notify your home resort that a guest will be arriving and using your timeshare ownership.

-If you use a timeshare rental company they will organise all necessary paperwork for you.
+If you use a timeshare rental company like Fab then we will organise all necessary paperwork for you.

 How long will I own my timeshare for?

 The length of the ownership you purchase will depend on resort in which you purchase.
 For example Marriott’s Playa Andaluza ownership is until 2052, Marriott’s Marbella Beach Resort until 2076, Marriott’s Club son Antem Mallorca until 2078 and Marriott’s V´lle de France Paris until 2081.

 How is a timeshare priced from resort/developer prices to resale prices?

 A timeshare ownership is priced very similarly both from a timeshare resort to a timeshare resale.
 The prices are usually determined according to the time of year (season) being purchased, the size of accommodation, unit facilities, resort amenities and location of the resort.

 Resorts in which demand is high will hold a higher price both at the resort and on resale, and the resorts which have more inventory to sell will be available at a lower price again in both cases.

 How do I know there is no debt owed on the timeshare I am buying?

 It is impossible for us to do a transfer of an ownership with any outstanding debt on it.